LukeShortCloud/rootpages/src/programming/devops.rst

    -  **Resource-based** = The resource the client interacts with is determined by the URI.
    -  **Modifications of resources through representations** = The client can retrieve enough information from the server to be able to modify existing data.
    -  **Self-descriptive message** = Everything required for the API to process the request is provided via a message from the client.
-   -  **Hypermedia as the engine of applicaiton state** = The client and server separately ask for and send the state via different means.
+   -  **Hypermedia as the engine of application state** = The client and server separately ask for and send the state via different means.

       -  **Client** = Body contents, query-string parameters, requests headers, and/or the requested URI.
       -  **Server** = Body, response codes, and/or response headers.